 This part of the activity will be divided into three phases.
 In the first phase you will work independently to develop six items to measure the latent variable to which you have been assigned.
 In the second phase you will work as a team to select and revise the six best items from among the items each of you developed for your latent variable.
-In the third phase each of you will help develop an electronic questionnaire by adding at least one item to the questionnaire.
+In the third phase each of you will help develop an electronic questionnaire by adding your group's items to the questionnaire.
 Details of these phases are provided below.

-1. Phase One: Develop Items Independently

-- a.
-On the course web page find the link "Activity 1 Part 1: Latent Variable Assignments and Sample Scales" to learn which latent variable has been assigned to you and your teammates. - b.
-Independently, without assistance from your teammates, draft 5 items for your latent variable, plus 1 summary item (the validity check item), for a total of 6 items.
+- 1. Phase One: Develop Items Independently - a.
+On the course web page find the link "Activity 1: Latent Variable Assignments and Sample Scales" to learn which latent variable has been assigned to you and your group. - b.
+Independently, without assistance from your groupmates, draft 5 items for your latent variable, plus 1 summary item (the validity check item), for a total of 6 items.
 Details for drafting items are explained immediately below.

-Once developed, post your draft items, as a PDF, in the Folio dropbox for Activity 1 Part 1.
+Once developed, post your draft items, as a PDF, in the Folio dropbox for Activity 1.
 The PDF you submit should address each of the following.